saylordotorg/course_ma111/Unit09.md

+---
+layout: default
+title: "MA111: Introduction to Mathematical Reasoning"
+course_description: "An examination of the language and practice of set theory, and the theory and practice of mathematical proof, with the purpose of guiding you from 'doing mathematics' at an elementary (i.e. problem-solving) level to 'doing mathematics' at an advanced level."
+next: ../../../
+previous: ../Unit08
+---
 **Unit 10: Final Exam** <span id="10"></span>
 -   **Final Exam: The Saylor Foundation’s “MA111 Final Exam”**
     Link: The Saylor Foundation’s [“MA111 Final